mutms/moodle-enrol_muprog/README.md

-# Program enrolment plugin for Moodle™
+# Program enrolment plugin for Moodle™ LMS

 ![Moodle Plugin CI](https://github.com/mutms/moodle-enrol_muprog/actions/workflows/moodle-ci.yml/badge.svg)

-This enrolment plugin is required by [Programs plugin for Moodle™](https://github.com/mutms/moodle-tool_muprog).
+This enrolment plugin is required by [Programs plugin for Moodle™ LMS](https://github.com/mutms/moodle-tool_muprog).

 Please note that this plugin does not do anything useful by itself.